 What kind of Cajun seasoning should I use

 I like to use this Sodium Free Cajun seasoning just because it gives me control over the amount of salt I am consuming.
-Be aware that various Cajun seasoning brands contain significant amount of sodium.
+It’s important to be aware that various Cajun seasoning brands contain significant amount of sodium.
 Therefore always be sure to check the Nutrition Facts on the spice blends to see if they contain sodium.
 I have seen blends with as much as 300 mg sodium in ¼ teaspoon.
 Please choose a blend with little or no salt as the one I listed above.

 There are many other low sodium options for Cajun seasoning in your local grocery stores!
 Just be sure to check the labels!